GRE301: The Main Themes of Greek Literature

 |Offered in||Semester 1|

 |Tuition fee||Visit www.campion.edu.au/tuition|

-a) Demonstrate an ability to translate syntactically complex texts from Greek and vice-versa and understand the problems involved in the ‘translation’ of texts.
+a) An understanding of how to translate syntactically complex texts from Greek, and the problems involved in the ‘translation’ of texts.

-c) Demonstrate an understanding of the relation between language and culture; and between grammar and interpretation.
+b) An understanding of the relation between language and culture, and between grammar and interpretation.